 3. Getting Guidance When You Need It

-One of the most valuable aspects of modern coaching technology is its ability to deliver advice that fits a person is exact situation.
+One of the most valuable aspects of modern coaching technology is its ability to deliver advice that fits a person’s exact situation.
 In the past, coaching often relied on set times, like scheduled sessions, quarterly reviews, or weekly meetings.
 But these broadly dispersed times don’t always match up with the challenges employees encounter day to day.

 Automated coaching can provide specific advice exactly when it’s needed so that the guidance is contextual.
 Employees no longer have to wait for formal meetings to get helpful input.
 Instead, they can receive coaching during the moments that matter—while they’re working on a project or navigating a tricky conversation with a teammate.